 One of the most frequent types of emails I receive from readers is this:

-How do I remove underarm stains and odors from my shirts?
+How do I remove deodorant stains from my clothes?
+Is there any way to remove the underarm odor in my shirts?

 I’ll be honest: underarm stains are one of the hardest stains to remove, especially if the shirt has been dried in the dryer after becoming stained.